Qrofeus/Enigma-Machine/components/README.md

 ### Implementation

 In python this is programmed as a dictionary with alphabets as (key, value) pairs.
 Only those letters which have plugs making a link exchange their values (for example-> 'b':'x', 'x':'b').
+[See preset-formats...](../data)

 ```python
 {'a': 'a', 'b': 'x', 'c': 'c', 'd': 'e', 'e': 'd', 'f': 'u', 'g': 'g', 'h': 'q', 'i': 'z', 'j': 'w',